 Iron: This mineral is important to maintain healthy blood flow in your dog’s body since it is essential in the formation of hemoglobin.
 Certain enzymatic functions also depend on your dog getting the required amount of iron.

-Choline: This is good for healthy brain development, preventing liver related problems such hepatic lipidosis.
+Choline: This is good for healthy brain development, preventing liver-related problems such as hepatic lipidosis.